Altinn/altinn-studio-docs/content/app/development/configuration/startup/_index.en.md

 - `sortDirection`: Choose between `asc` or `desc` to sort the instances ascending or descending.
 Default is `desc`.
 - `rowsPerPageOptions`: Choose which options the user can choose between when deciding how many instances to show per page.
 Default is `[10, 25, 50]`.
-- `defaultRowsPerPage`: Choose which option should be selected as default when the user opens the instance selection page.
+- `defaultSelectedOption`: Choose which option should be selected as default when the user opens the instance selection page.
 The value must be a number that is used as an index to select a value in `rowsPerPageOptions`.
 Default is `0`.

 ### Configuration Example